flux-framework/flux-core/doc/man1/flux-pgrep.rst

 .. option:: -a

    Include jobs in all states, including inactive jobs.
-   This is shorthand for *--filter=pending,running,inactive*.
+   This is shorthand for :option:`--filter=pending,running,inactive`.
    (pgrep only)

 .. option:: -A

    Include jobs for all users.
-This is shorthand for *--user=-all*.
+This is shorthand for :option:`--user=-all`.

 .. option:: -u, --user=USER